Join myEnergy Rewards and help enable a greener Ontario. Learn more about incentives and discounts.

 This bar shows the energy consumption of the most and least efficient water heaters in this class.
 In this case, the most efficient comparable model uses 25 W in standby, while the least efficient uses 181 W in standby.

-Appliance Savings
+Appliance savings

 Household appliances make life easier, but the cost of operating them account for more than 15% of your electricity bill

-Sign up for myAccount
+Sign up now